 Higher booking ratio implies favourable market standing of the project leading to smooth cash inflows.
-Percentage of area/ units booked to launched area/ units and percentage to construction area is looked into.
-Evaluation of marketing strategy of the developer is thus essential as often the intention is to hold the inventory in order to take advantage of rising prices; however at the same time huge unsold inventory imparts pressure to sell the inventory at lower prices in order to secure the payments thereby exposing the developers to pricing risk.
-Further, the ratio is analyzed in combination with the construction status as the nascent stage of construction is often linked to higher unsold inventory.
-Location of the projects, product offering, and price quoted vis-a-vis current market rate, competition from projects in the vicinity are the parameters looked into to determine off-take risk.
-Significant deviation in quoted prices from market prices may indicate superior/inferior market standing of the developer.
+Evaluation of marketing strategy of the developer is thus essential as often the intention is to hold the inventory in order to take advantage of rising prices; however, at the same time huge unsold inventory imparts pressure to sell the inventory at lower prices in order to secure the payments thereby exposing the developers to pricing risk.
+For computing booking ratio, percentage of area/ units booked out of launched area/ units is considered.
+Furthermore, the ratio is analyzed in combination with the construction status as the nascent stage of construction is often linked to higher unsold inventory.
+Location of the projects, product offering, and price quoted vis-à-vis current market rate, competition from projects in the vicinity are the parameters looked into to determine sales risk.
+Significant deviation in quoted prices from market prices provides an insight about market standing of the developer.